bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

       - 8080:80
 ```

-Then in the reverse proxy virtualhost, the IP addresses can be replaced with the name of the services.
+Then in the reverse proxy VirtualHost, the IP addresses can be replaced with the name of the services.
 Like this:

 > Note: You can to copy the content of `example-compose-reverse-proxy.conf` in `001-reverse-proxy.conf`.